dreams897/pokered-GBC-Kanto-Enhanced/README.md

 * New ENBY (non-binary) player choice added in addtion to boy/girl!
 * Girl/Green/Leaf sprite changed to fit gen 1
 * Only original 151 Pokémon are obtainable and will not be changed or expanded
+* All Starters can be obtained through in-game trades with NPCs in addition to your initial choice
 * Dark, Steel and Fairy type added for moves and a few Pokémon
 * Most text has been decapitalized except for Stats, the word "Pokémon", and HM moves
 * Pokémon have genders